Kantele: Small kantele

-Modern instruments with 15 or fewer strings are generally more closely modeled on traditional shapes, and form a category of instrument known as small kantele, in contrast to the modern concert kantele.
+Modern instruments with 15 or fewer strings are generally more closely modeled on traditional shapes, and form a category of instrument known as small kantele, in contrast to the concert kantele.

-The oldest forms of kantele have five or six horsehair strings and a wooden body carved from one piece; more modern instruments have metal strings and often a body made from several pieces.
+The oldest forms of kantele have five or six horsehair strings and a wooden body carved from one piece; more modern instruments have metal strings and a body made from several pieces.
 The traditional kantele has neither bridge nor nut, the strings run directly from the tuning pegs to a metal bar (varras) set into wooden brackets (ponsi).
 Though not acoustically efficient, this construction is part of the distinctive sound of the instrument.

 The most typical and traditional tuning of the five-string small kantele is just intonation arrived at via five-limit tuning, often in Dmajor or Dminor.
-This occurs especially if a kantele is played as a solo instrument or as a part of a folk music ensemble.
+This occurs if a kantele is played as a solo instrument or as a part of a folk music ensemble.
 The major triad is then formed by D1–F♯1–A1.
 In modern variants of small kantele, there are often semitone levers for some strings.
 The most typical lever for a five-string kantele is a switch between F♯1 and F1, which allows most folk music to be played without retuning.
 Larger versions of the small kantele often have additional semitone levers, allowing a more varied selection of music to be played without retuning.

 Concert kantele

 A modern concert kantele can have up to 40 strings.
-The playing positions of the concert kantele and the small kantele are reversed: for a small kantele, the longest, low-pitched strings are farthest away from the musician's body, whilst for a concert kantele this side of the instrument is nearest, and the short, high-pitched strings are the farthest away.
+The playing positions of the concert kantele and the small kantele are reversed: for a small kantele, the longest, low-pitched strings are furthest away from the musician's body, while for a concert kantele, this side of the instrument is nearest, and the short, high-pitched strings are the furthest away.
 Concert versions have a switch mechanism (similar to semitone levers on a modern folk harp) for making sharps and flats, an innovation introduced by Paul Salminen in the 1920s.